Warning

 KPIs

-• Patients who have suffered significant trauma are assessed by the SAS using the SASTTT.
+• Patients who have suffered significant trauma are assessed by the Scottish Ambulance Service (SAS) using the SAS Trauma Triage Tool (SASTTT).

-• Patients who are triaged as requiring MTC care are taken directly to a MTC if they are within 45 minutes travel time.
+• Patients who are triaged as requiring MTC care are taken directly to an MTC if they are within 45 minutes’ travel time.

-• Patients who are triaged and taken to MTC care are received by a consultant led trauma team.
+• Patients with major trauma (ISS >15) that are taken to an MTC are received by a consultant led trauma team.

-• Patients who are triaged to MTC care and are taken to a TU should be seen by a consultant within 60 minutes of arrival.
+• Patients with major trauma (ISS >15) that are taken to a TU should be seen by a consultant within 60 minutes of arrival.

-• Time to secondary transfer to a MTC for patients who have suffered major trauma (ISS > 15) is minimised to <4 hours from the time of call to SAS departure.
+• Time to secondary transfer to a MTC for patients who have suffered major trauma (ISS >15) is minimised to ≤ four hours from time of call (to arrange transfer) to SAS to departure.

-• Patients who have sustained a head injury with a GCS < 13 (or are intubated) have a CT scan within 1 hour of arrival in first hospital with an ED.
+• Patients who have sustained a head injury with a GCS <13 (or are intubated) have a computerised tomography (CT) scan within one hour of arrival in first hospital with an ED.

 • Patients who have sustained a head injury with a GCS 13-14 have a CT scan within 1 hour of arrival in first hospital with an ED or within 3 hours of injury.